Thursday, August 6, 2015

 Gaar Scott Portable Steam Engine 1869-1870

-In the museum, we saw a machine shop that included a cannon lathe, Putman planer, Gaar Scott Portable Steam Engine 1869-1870, 1835 Dotter Steam Engine, Bloomer exhibit, and Civil War artifacts.
+At the museum, we saw a machine shop with a cannon lathe, a Putnam planer, a Gaar Scott Portable Steam Engine (1869-1870), a 1835 Dotter Steam Engine, a Bloomer exhibit, and Civil War artifacts.

-Behind the museum, we saw an 1880-1890 cast iron water pipe next to the May Plantation Cotton Gin House which dates back to 1858 full of artifacts.
+Behind the museum, we saw an 1880-1890 cast-iron water pipe next to the May Plantation Cotton Gin House, which dates back to 1858 and is full of artifacts.

-May Plantation Cotton Gin House which dates back to 1858 full of artifacts.
+May Plantation Cotton Gin House, which dates back to 1858, is full of artifacts.

-Although the walk was short, the heat made the walk seem like miles, we were dripping wet on our return walk.
+Although the walk was short, the heat made it seem like miles.
+We were dripping wet on our return walk.

-It was worth the walk but I would advise others to wait for cooler weather.
+It was worth the walk, but I advise others to wait until cooler weather.

 We saw the furnaces, a blower house, the wheel that turned the water, a creek with ducks, a cabin, and a Civil War marker.